 Medical administrative assistants with an Advanced Skill Set can go on to entry-level positions as a medical secretary, customer service representative, front office staff and more.
 Working environments include physician’s offices, hospitals, outpatient clinics, nursing homes and long-term care facilities.
 Employment in this field is projected to grow 36 percent from 2012 to 2022.

-Admission into the Electrocardiograph Technology Advanced Skill Set is based upon the following criteria:
+Admission into the Medical Administrative Assistant Advanced Skill Set is based upon the following criteria:

-- Apply to Pierpont Community and Technical College for the term you want to begin the program and meet the general admission requirements or be a current student
+- Apply to Pierpont Community & Technical College for the term you want to begin the program and meet the general admission requirements or be a current student

 - First-time students should select "Health Sciences: Medical Admin Assistant" as their educational goal on their application.